MuhammadBinary/Muhd_DeepML/README.md

   <br/><br/>

   <p>
-    There isn't a ton of project because of school and some limitation but I have a ton of upcoming ideas<br/>
+    There isn't alot of project on this repo, because of school and some limitation.<br/>
-    and would be happy for any supportor even collaboration.<br/>
+    but I have a ton of upcoming ideas that i didn't mensioned above and would be happy for any support or contribution<br/>

   </p>